Your Basket

 Vitamin E is also viewed as a useful remedy against scarring, so may be beneficial for reducing some symptoms of aging.

-How do I use jojoba oil for face?
+How to use jojoba oil for face

 As with almost any carrier oil out there, jojoba oil can be applied directly to the face without the need for dilution.